 What did they see?
 As if decorating the flattened town, bolts of "yard

-goods" (for young readers, these are bolts of cloth) from the destroyed Davis
+goods" (for young readers, these are bolts of cloth) from the destroyed

-flying in the breeze, Estelle remembers.
+of colored fabric flying in the breeze, Estelle remembers.
 Strips

 There was the pathos of the little girl who carried the body of her

 dead younger brother two miles home.
 That was all she knew to do.

 her gifts blow away, never to be found.

 Hero of the day was Mr. Thomas Gatlin, beloved superintendent of the

 two-story frame building that was Slocum School.
+Despite his characteristic

-around them, but his quick action saved many lives.
+them, but his quick action saved many lives.

 frame school that was blown away by the Great Tornado of 1929 as students

 huddled under their desks.